WebAssembly/compilation-hints/proposals/compilation-hints/Overview.md

 #### Text format

-The binary format can also be represented in text format using more a more human readable notation.
+Instead of a binary string representation, these hints can also be provided using a more human readable notation in text format:
 ```
 @metadata.code.compilation_order(
   (priority 1)